-a Product choice is missing for four Australian participants and one English participant
+a Product choice is missing for four participants in Australia and one participant in England

 Table 10 shows the use of and adherence to the study nicotine products.
 At three months, over 50% of participants in the NIC and NIC+S3P study arms reported using their product at least occasionally.
 At six months, this applied to 40%.
 Among participants who chose e-cigarette, 26.8% were using them daily at six months, while 17.1% of participants who used NRT were using them daily at six months.